 You can also look through the SC State Park website to find cabins and villas.

-There are two campgrounds at Lake Jocassee and the rates per night start at $21 for the tent-only sites.
-They are run by South Carolina State Park and more info can be found here on camping at Devils Fork State Park.
+There are only two campgrounds at Lake Jocassee run by South Carolina State Parks and more info can be found here on camping at Devils Fork State Park.

 But don’t forget…

 - More sunscreen